Buttermilk vs. Heavy Cream: Differences & When To Use Which

 Fish marinadePancakes

-As you could see from the information above, buttermilk and heavy cream are not easily used as substitutes.
+As you can see from the information above, buttermilk and heavy cream are not easily used as substitutes.
 There are occasions in which you can use them interchangeably, but you still have to know their properties if your intention is to replace one for the other.
-When you know their features, you cannot go wrong with your choices.
+You cannot go wrong with your choices when you know their features.

 Subscribe